Note: This document is subject to change, as errors are found and corrected, and rules sometimes change. Be sure you have the latest available copy.

 Movement by sea is in some ways similar.
 It does not use the MOVE order however.
 Instead, the owner of a ship must issue the SAIL order, and other units wishing to help sail the ship must also issue the SAIL order.
 The ship will then, if possible, make the indicated movement, carrying all units on the ship with it.
 Units on board the ship, but not aiding in the sailing of the ship, may execute other orders while the ship is sailing.
 A unit which does not wish to travel with the ship should leave the ship in a coastal region, before the SAIL order is processed.
 (A coastal region is defined as a non-ocean region with at least one adjacent ocean region.)

-Note that a unit on board a sailing ship may not MOVE later in the turn, even if he doesn't issue the SAIL order; sailing is considered to take the whole month.
+Note that a unit on board a ship while it is sailing may not MOVE later in the turn, even if he doesn't issue the SAIL order; sailing is considered to take the whole month.
 Also, units may not remain on guard while on board a sailing ship; they will have to reissue the GUARD 1 order to guard a region after sailing.

 Ships get four movement points per turn.
 A ship can move from an ocean region to another ocean region, or from a coastal region to an ocean region, or from an ocean region to a coastal region.
 Ships can only be constructed in coastal regions.
 For a ship to enter any region only costs one movement point; the cost of two movement points for entering, say, a forest coastal region, does not apply.
 Ships do, however, only get half movement points during the winter months (or monsoon months in the tropical latitudes).